Muller-bit/Oracle_Concept/README.md

 How it works: Regularly checks and confirms that the claimed backing assets exist in the reported amounts.
 Real-world use: Stablecoin issuers can prove they have the money backing their tokens.( Circle , Teter)

+DeFi (Decentralized Finance) - Borrowing and Lending protocols Major lending and trading platforms use Chainlink to get accurate price information for cryptocurrencies and other assets.
+Example: When you take out a crypto loan on Aave or trade on Uniswap, Chainlink price feeds help determine fair values and prevent exploitation.